ronhandels/IPECAD/readme.md

 ## Version details

-### planned: v2.2.0-beta (2023)
+### main branch (planned to be released as v2.2.0-beta in late 2023)

+This is intended a stable development version.

-This version extends the previous version with new features (transitions to institutionalization, table/graph outcomes), new inputs (estimate of the transition from MCI to mild dementia, estimate for state-specific costs in community and institutional setting) and fixes (half-cycle correction before discounting).
+It extends v2.1.0 with new features (transitions to institutionalization, table/graph outcomes), new inputs (estimate of the transition from MCI to mild dementia, estimate for state-specific costs in community and institutional setting) and fixes (half-cycle correction before discounting).

 This version has been developed by: Ron Handels (main developer, Maastricht University - Netherlands) and Linh Nguyen.

+### newfeatures branch

+This is intended a version for developing new features (not necessarily stable)

 ### v2.1.0-beta (2023; released)